cits3007/cits3007.github.io/src/faq.md

 due date and time -- this will be enforced strictly (just as it is for face-to-face tests and exams), and late submissions will receive a mark of 0.
-It is your responsibility to ensure you submit by the due date and time -- even if you think a website such as Moodle or the LMS might permit you to make a late submission.
+It is your responsibility to ensure you submit by the due date and time -- even if you think a website such as Moodle or the Blackboard LMS might permit you to make a late submission.

 ### What if I think there's a mistake in a test, quiz or exam question? { #test-errors }